wilfred-turcotte/browserhomepage/README.md

 # browserhomepage

-Set up local work area with GitHub desktop app
+This is a local browser tab project creating a homepage for my home desktop computer.